 This easy Crockpot Pot Roast recipe has been passed down in my family for years.
-It has (formerly) secret ingredients that combine to make a super flavorful & extra tender pot roast in the slow cooker!
+It has (formerly) secret ingredients that make a flavorful and extra tender pot roast in the slow cooker!

 I am crazy excited to be sharing this epic pot roast recipe with all of you today.
 This recipe is one of my favorite family recipes that we make over and over and over again.
 I’m just going to come right out and say it: this is the best pot roast recipe!